felangel/bloc/docs/zh-cn/fluttertodostutorial.md

 Our `StatsBloc` will have two states that it can be in:

-- `StatsLoading` - the state when the statistics have not yet been calculated.
+- `StatsLoadInProgress` - the state when the statistics have not yet been calculated.
-- `StatsLoaded` - the state when the statistics have been calculated.
+- `StatsLoadSuccess` - the state when the statistics have been calculated.

 Create `blocs/stats/stats_state.dart` and let's implement our `StatsState`.